Azure/azurehpc/examples/simple_hpc_pbs/readme.md

 This example will create an HPC cluster ready to run with PBS Pro.

->NOTE: Make sure you have followed the steps in [prerequisite](../../tutorials/prerequisites.md) before proceeding here

 ## Initialise the project

 To start you need to copy this directory and update the `config.json`.
 Azurehpc provides the `azhpc-init` command that can help here by compying the directory and substituting the unset variables.
 First run with the `-s` parameter to see which variables need to be set: